bzigterman/bzigterman.github.io/projects/weather.md

 - 72°
 - Partly Cloudy
-- 70% humidity
+- 65% humidity
-- 7 mph wind
+- 6 mph wind
-- 50% cloud cover
+- 53% cloud cover
 - 27 AQI 🟩
 - 0.03 inches of rain in the past 24 hours
-- 0.33 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>